mridulraturi7/FlappyBird/README.md

 3: Earn Bronze Medal by scoring less than 10 points.

-When the bird collides either with the obstacles which are pipes in this case or with the ground, the game gets over
+When the bird collides either with the obstacles which are pipes in this case or with the ground, the game gets over.

 I have developed this game using LOVE2D gaming framework (version 0.10.2) with Lua as the scripting language.